team-decent/decent-bench/docs/source/developer.rst

 Developer Guide
 ===============
-Wanna contribute to decent-bench?
+Want to contribute to decent-bench?
 That's great!
 This guide contains useful information about development tools, processes, and rules.